rdpoor/mulib-support/README.md

 ### mu_log

 No-nonsense logging with run-time control on reporting severity and multiple reporting channels.

 Status: 98% test coverage.

 ### mu_queue

 Fast, thread-safe queue for void * sized objects, designed for single-producer / single-consumer applications.
+Used by the scheduler to transfer between interrupt and foreground level.

 Status: 100% test coverage.

 ### mu_sched

 Low-overhead, single-thread, interrupt safe, clock agnostic, run-to-completion scheduler.

 Status: 100% test coverage.

 ### mu_string

 For reading, perform in-place "zero copy" operations on strings.
 Take slices of substrings, compare them.
 For writing, perform safe sprintf() and efficient append operations.

 Status: 83% test coverage.

 ### mu_task

 Simple, versatile, fast message passing.
-Commonly used for deferred function calls, used extensively by mu_sched.
+Commonly used for deferred function calls, used extensively by `mu_sched`.

 Status: 74% test coverage.

 ### mu_time

 Functions to manipulate time values, properly handling roll-over.
 Provides interface to platform specific support in port/port.c.

 Status: 100% test coverage.

-## Under Consideration
+## In the laboratory

-### mu_async
+### mu_iostream

-Asynchronous I/O with double-buffered write operations.
+General purpose asynchronous I/O streaming operations.
+For read operations, call a consumer task when more data is available, for write operations, call a producer task when more data is requested.

-Status: Working proof-of-concept in mulibDemo4.
-Needs refactoring for platform specific I/O functions.
+Status: concept only.
+The design challenge will be finding the best boundaries into platform specific I/O operations.

 ### mu_jemi